-Now let $\mathcal{B}$ be a class of right $R$-modules that contains the injectives and such that $\mathcal{GF}_{\mathcal B}(R)$ is closed under extensions (for instance in $\mathcal B$ is a semi-definable and contains the injectives).
+Now let $\mathcal{B}$ be a class of right $R$-modules that contains the injectives and such that $\mathcal{GF}_{\mathcal B}(R)$ is closed under extensions (for instance if $\mathcal B$ is semi-definable and contains the injectives).
 We shall show that it is possible to apply the previous result in the setting where:

 The reader can keep in mind the case for which $\mathcal B$ is the class of all injective right $R$-modules (so $\mathcal{GF}_{\mathcal B}(R)$ is the class of Gorenstein flat modules).